-During fiscal 2014, our refrigerated and snack food products division sold approximately 220 different items through customer owned distribution centers and a direct store delivery network serving approximately 18,000 supermarkets, mass merchandise and convenience retail stores located in 49 states and Canada.
-By the end of fiscal 2014, we also ceased our route distribution operations in Canada as a cost cutting measure to concentrate on our core route business in the United States.
+During fiscal 2015, our snack food products division sold approximately 90 different items through customer owned distribution centers and a direct store delivery network serving approximately 15,000 supermarkets, mass merchandise and convenience retail stores located in 49 states.
+By the end of fiscal 2014, we ceased our route distribution operations in Canada as a cost cutting measure to concentrate on our core route business in the United States in addition to ceasing distribution of refrigerated deli food division because of continued losses.

-Products produced or distributed by the Refrigerated and Snack Food segment are supplied to customers through either direct delivery to customer warehouses or direct-store-delivery to retail locations.
+Products produced or distributed by the Snack Food Products segment are supplied to customers through either direct delivery to customer warehouses or direct-store-delivery to retail locations.
 We utilize customer managed warehouse distribution centers to lower distribution cost.
 Product delivered to the customer's warehouse is then distributed to the store where it is resold to the end consumer.
 Our direct-store-delivery system focus emphasizes high quality service of our premium branded product to our customers.
 We also provide the service of setting up and maintaining the display and restocking our products.

-Refrigerated and Snack Food Products - Customers
+Snack Food Products - Customers